gold-standard-phantoms/asldro/docs/usage/parameters.rst

   is applied before the offset (see :class:`asldro.filters.scale_offset_filter.ScaleOffsetFilter` for more details).

+.. _subject-label:

+:subject_label: (string) Corresponds to the `BIDS entity <https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#file-name-structure>`_
+  ``subject``.
+Files will be saved within a sub-directory named 'sub-<subject_label>', and will be prefixed with 'sub-<subject_label>'.
+If not supplied will default to "001"

 A more complete example is given below:

 .. code-block:: json